jck411/ayyaihome/readme.md

 4. Check for Circular Imports
 If there are any circular imports (modules importing each other), Python might throw errors.
 Make sure backend/routes.py does not have an import cycle with other files.
 After trying these steps, re-run your code and see if the issue is resolved.

+Uses Azure Cognitive Services for text-to-speech tasks and utilizes the `speechsdk.SpeechSynthesizer` to stream audio directly to the default speaker without an additional player.???